expo/expo/docs/pages/eas-update/environment-variables.md

 Once we run a command like `eas build --profile production`, the `"env"` property in the "production" build profile will set the `API_URL` to `https://prod.example.com/` inside the build.

 To access it, we can use the `expo-constants` library.
-It's located under the `Constants.expoConfig.API_URL` property.
+It's located under the `Constants.expoConfig.extra.API_URL` property.

 ## Setting and getting environment variables when publishing an update